tatumumi/tatumumi.github.io/essays/coding_standards.md

 - efficiency
 - etc.

-So when you look over someone else's code or even your own, you feel confident in what you're reading
+So when you look over someone else's code or even your own, you feel confident in what you're reading.

 ## Working with Coding Standards in IntelliJ
 <img width="200px" class="text-center p-4" align="left" src="../img/Screen Shot 2023-09-18 at 7.07.43 PM.png">